 Lords of Gondor: 20.
 Returning Strength

-Aragorn and Gimli had passed the night in discomfort, for it had been very cold.
+Aragorn and Gimli passed the night in discomfort, for it was very cold.
 The wind blew out of the north, bringing with it the chill of snow on the mountains, and there was little protection from its cold fingers atop the long slope where they had made their camp.

 Aragorn stood upon the crest of the hill, looking out across the grassy plains.
-This hill was the last in a long line of downs stretching northwestwards towards Fangorn Forest, beyond which lay the rough folds of the Wold of Rohan and the last tall peaks of the Misty Mountains.
-The Forest could easily be seen from the hill, though its closest edge was still many leagues distant.
+This hill was the last in a long line of downs stretching northwestwards toward Fangorn Forest, beyond which lay the rough folds of the Wold of Rohan and the last tall peaks of the Misty Mountains.
+The Forest could be seen from the hilltop, though its closest edge was still many leagues distant.

 The Entwash flowed swiftly past the foot of the hill, and the trail of the Orcs was clearly visible beside its steep banks.
 Aragorn followed the trail with his eyes as it hugged the bank and turned towards the Forest, until it was lost in the shadowy distance, where even his keen sight could not discern wood from grassy plain.